 The colorful climbing walls at Rush Fun Park near Phoenix, AZ are a great challenge for kids to grow in confidence while climbing.
 The climbing walls were definitely my kids’ favorite part of this indoor play center.
 My daughter really enjoyed walking up the tall pillars, while wearing a safety harness.
 No wall is too high for kids to scale at Rush Fun Park!

-9. Go Out for Ice Cream
+9. Ice Cream Family Outing

 Of course, we had to occasionally stop for ice cream during our family adventures in Phoenix, Arizona.
 Ice cream is universal treat and you can always choose from classic flavors, or try something new!
 Prickly pear ice cream was one of the most unique ice cream flavors we came across at a convenience store in Tortilla Flat.

-10. Visit the Tanger Outlet Mall in Phoenix, Arizona
+10. Tanger Outlet Mall in Phoenix, Arizona

 Finally, we visited the Tanger Outlet Mall to stock up on some basics for our family RV trip.
 Our kids picked out some new t-shirts and we bought some hand soap and body wash at Bath & Body Works.
 I enjoy shopping at an outlet mall to find great deals on things our family needs.
 We often look for clothing, shoes, sunglasses and everyday essentials.
 This pretty butterfly mural on the wall at the Tanger Outlet Mall in Arizona is a fun spot to stop and take a photo!